Exploring Hydrogen

 Prof. Sergej M. Ostojic, MD, PhD

 Sergej M. Ostojic is a Professor of Biomedical Sciences at the University of Novi Sad, and Adjunct Professor at the University of Belgrade School of Medicine.
-He currently researches how different mitochondria-targeted interventions tackle impaired bioenergetics in health and disease, and has authored over 150 peer-reviewed articles in top-tier journals including The Lancet, Theranostics, Mayo Clinic Proceedings, Clinical Science, Pharmacological Research, European Journal of Nutrition etc. He is a member of the American Society for Nutrition, the American Physiological Society, the American College of Sports Medicine, the National Strength and Conditioning Association, and the Nutrition Society.
+He currently researches how different mitochondria-targeted interventions tackle impaired bioenergetics in health and disease, and has authored over 250 peer-reviewed articles in top-tier journals including The Lancet, Nature, BMJ, Theranostics, Mayo Clinic Proceedings, Clinical Science, Pharmacological Research, European Journal of Nutrition etc. He is a member of the American Society for Nutrition, American College of Physicians, the International Society for Cerebral Blood Flow and Metabolism, and the Nutrition Society.

 Papers on Pubmed